ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-introduction.md

 4. Google the company and read the recent news articles about the company.
 Check for any recent scandals or controversies.
 5. Go on [Chittorgarh](https://www.chittorgarh.com/) and see the current GMP of the company.
 At minimum, it should be 10% above the upper band.
 Anything greater than 20% is a good sign.
 6. Check the subscription ratio.
 Once it is more than 3x, you can consider applying for the IPO.

+## Futures and Options

+Since we are talking about "quick ways" to make money in the market, let's talk about F&O. These are the contracts that allow you to trade in the market without owning the underlying asset.
+You're essentially placing a bet on where that asset's price will be in the future.

+### Futures

+- This is an obligation.
+- What it is: A simple, binding contract where you agree to buy (or sell) an asset at a specific price on a specific future date.
+You don't have a choice; you are obligated to follow through.
+- Analogy: It's like a non-refundable, pre-paid order.
+You agree today to buy a bag of rice from a farmer next month for ₹1,000.
+    - If the price of rice shoots up to ₹1,500 by next month, you win!
+You still get it for ₹1,000.
+    - If the price of rice crashes to ₹700, you lose.
+You are still obligated to buy it for ₹1,000.
+- Loss/Profit: Both your potential profit and your potential loss are (theoretically) unlimited.

+### Options

+- This is a right, not an obligation.
+- What it is: A contract that gives you the right (but not the duty) to buy or sell an asset at a specific price (Strike Price) on or before a specific date (Expiry).
+- Loss/Profit:
+    - For an Option Buyer, your loss is limited to the premium you paid, but your profit is (theoretically) unlimited.
+    - For an Option Seller, your loss is unlimited if selling a Call, or substantial if selling a Put, as the stock can go to zero.

+#### Call Option (CE)

+- Gives you the right to BUY.
+- You buy this when you are bullish.
+- It's like paying a non-refundable booking fee(Premium).
+You pay a farmer ₹50 today for the right to buy his bag of rice next month for ₹1,000 (the Strike Price).
+    - Scenario 1: The price of rice shoots up to ₹1,500.
+You use your right, buy the rice for ₹1,000.
+Your net profit is ₹450, because you gained ₹500 but paid a ₹50 fee.
+    - Scenario 2: The price of rice crashes to ₹700.
+You just let your right expire.
+You don't buy the rice for ₹1,000.
+Your loss is limited to the premium you paid.

+#### Put Option (PE)
+- Gives you the right to SELL.
+- You buy this when you are bearish
+- This is like buying insurance.
+You pay a small premium for the right to sell your stock at a guaranteed "safe" price, even if the market crashes.

 ## Investor Categories